UCaNLabUMB/Testbed_Controller/README.md

   * This folder requires three subfolders for the different categories of `Testbed Scripts` including `Analysis`, `Configuration` and `Test`

 # Equipment
 * Raspberry Pi's (3B+ or 4, two different USB inputs for power supply)
+* Power Supply
+* microSD card reader for computer
 * Linux or  Windows OS
 * WiFi Routers
 * Network Switch